Battle of the Soyang River: 38th Infantry and Task Force Zebra

 Daylight probes of the Zebra patrol base and sharp patrol skirmishes close to the lines of the 38th Infantry were forerunners of attacks by one division of the PVA 15th Army and two divisions of the 12th.
 In the 12th Army's attack, launched about dusk, the press of 35th Division forces along the 38th Infantry - Task Force Zebra boundary forced the Ivanhoe Security Force and adjacent company of ROK Rangers back against Company F, 23rd Infantry, before defensive fires smothered the assault.
 On the 12th's east wing, the 92nd Regiment, 31st Division, attacking the Zebra patrol base expelled and disorganized the ROK 3rd Battalion, 36th Regiment.
 ROK soldiers streamed through the main Zebra line until midnight, most of them down the northwest valley defended by the 3rd Platoon of Company C, 72nd Tank Battalion.
 French troops at Han'gye collected the disordered groups as they continued down Route 24 and assembled them for reorganization and screening for enemy infiltration.

-Shortly after midnight, fifty or sixty PVA leading a column of the 92nd Regiment in pursuit of the ROK charged through the opening in the northernmost of two wire aprons strung across the valley.
+Shortly after midnight, 50 or 60 PVA leading a column of the 92nd Regiment in pursuit of the ROK charged through the opening in the northernmost of two wire aprons strung across the valley.
 Forced off the road by fire from the tankers, the PVA deployed to the left and right, exploding mines and setting off trip flares.
 The larger body of PVA to the rear deployed under the light of the flares, and successive lines of skirmishers attempted to break the wire and reach the tanks.
 The 3rd Platoon, reinforced by the 2nd Platoon, defended against the PVA attacks while artillery fire walked up the valley above the wire.
-The PVA gave up the effort shortly before dawn, with the PVA dead of about four hundred and fifty.
+The PVA gave up the effort shortly before dawn, with the PVA dead of about 450.

 Concentrating on Company E on Hill 755 at the center of the patrol base, a force from the PVA 45th Division, 15th Army, though delayed and hurt while breaching minefields and wire entanglements, drove off the company with the second wave of its assault.
-About 02:30, as the attack spread to Company F on the left flank of the split position, Colonel Coughlin ordered the patrol base force to withdraw behind the 3rd Battalion.
+About 02:30, as the attack spread to Company F on the left flank of the split position, Coughlin ordered the patrol base force to withdraw behind the 3rd Battalion.
 Apparently spent by the effort to take Hill 755 and subject to covering artillery fire, the PVA made no immediate attempt to follow the withdrawal.